-We travelled from Te Anau where we were staying as it's only a 2 hour drive as apposed to 4 hours from Queenstown.
+We travelled from Te Anau as it's only a 2 hour drive as apposed to 4 hours from Queenstown.
 The drive was just as spectacular as the sound itself, we travelled during the middle of spring so the snow was layered on the mountain tops and partially scattered within the ranges we travelled through.
 The air was crisp and fog just settling below mountain peaks as we set off at around 0830 that morning.

 Passing through the eerie Homer tunnel was interesting as natural rock formations lined the tunnel with yesterdays rain water and condensation dripping onto the road.
 A couple of lights are spread throughout the tunnel but you have to rely heavily on your headlights if you aren't lucky enough to have a bus lighting the way ahead.